AfonsoCFonseca/DigDug-Game/README.md

 A tile represents one-fourteenth of the X-axis and one-fourteenth of the Y-axis of the map, through which the player will move.
 The tile is determined by the integer mentioned in the desired map array for the tile's position.
 For example, the number 0 represents an undug tile, while numbers 1 or 2 represent a dug tile in the horizontal or vertical position.

 Additionally, a tile is composed of 8 slots (4 horizontal and 4 vertical), representing a more detailed representation of how the tile has been dug.

+### Enemy ###
+A general class is responsible for drawing the enemies and their animations.
+The class has three states: moving, ghost, and dying.
+In the moving state, it checks for available tiles, choosing between intersections, and follows the player if the tiles are connected.
+In Chase mode, it can move through filled tiles and moves towards the last tile where the player passed.
+The dying mode occurs when the player kills the enemy, triggering the animation of the dying frames and deleting the class at the end.

 ---------------------------------------------------------------